For a lot of us, the work environment has evolved dramatically in the last few years.

 It might feel too obvious to mention, but it’s vital to remember to safely pack your work essentials.
 One of the worst packing experiences a digital nomad can have is arriving at a destination to find a dead laptop... and no charger.
 It’s an easy mistake to make – the pressure of work when coupled with the stress of travel can mess with your memory!

-Whether you have to pack laptops, cameras, chargers and cords, or any other work-related technology, be sure to double-check you have everything packed safely and securely.
+Whether you have to pack laptops, cameras, chargers and cords, or any other work-related technology, be sure to double-check you have everything packed safely and securely for your monthly rentals.
 If you’re worried about tangling cords or fragile screens, invest in a Tech Toolcase to keep everything safe and organized during your travels.

 Some nomads travel from place to place constantly, curiosity leading from a place covered in snow to another in baking heat.
 That means it's not easy to know what types of weather you'll encounter within the next few months, so it’s smart to pack with versatility in mind.
 This goes beyond just warm but lightweight base layers that cover three seasons – it holds true for the accessories you pack as well.
 Accessories like UV-protecting sunglasses are important all year round, whether to shield your eyes from the summer sun or the glare of freshly fallen snow.